darekf77/firedev/README.md

 # Advantages of Firedev
 ## 1. No separation between backend and frontend code (use BE entity as FE dto!) .
-- that a dream situation for any developer!
+- this is a dream situation for any developer!
 - perfect solution for any kind of projects ( hobbyst / freelancers / enterprise )

 <b>example.ts</b>